 In an ideal world – how would financial wellness be approached?
 Start slowly, simply and consistently with basic communication of the key issues and then gradually build on that activity with salary linked benefits, money talks and workshops, and develop internal financial ambassadors.
 If there is a budget, consider rolling out a digital financial wellbeing platform to help employees with their daily money decisions, once the other foundations are in place.

 What would you say to business leaders who are apprehensive about talking to employees about their own financial wellness?
 I understand your reticence, but if you don’t address this issue, your business is likely to be less competitive than the business that do embrace financial wellness.
-Firms that get financial wellness right should see higher staff productivity, lower absenteeism and lower staff turnover.
+Firms that get financial wellness right should see higher staff productivity, lower attrition and lower staff turnover.
 Indeed, research analysis by Kennedy Harvard Business School showed that employers that had introduced Salary Finance to their staff saw a 28% reduction in absenteeism, and happier staff usually make for happier customers.

 What would be your key advice to those struggling under financial pressures?
 Don’t ignore the problem, it will only get worse.
 And whatever you do, don’t keep extending your debt to defer the issue.
 Check you are getting all the State benefits you are entitled to at this website.
 Contact your local Citizen Advice Bureau or debt charity Step Change to get help sorting out any problem debts.